Innoactive/Creator/.Documentation/articles/developer/06-menu-items.md

 }
 ```

 This JSON file stores display settings for all menu items in the project.
-You can modify it through `Innoactive > Creator > Developer > Allowed Menu Items Settings`.
+You can modify it through `Innoactive > Developer > Allowed Menu Items Settings`.

 ![Open Allowed Menu Items Settings](../images/menu-items/open-allowed-menu-items-settings.png "Open Allowed Menu Items Settings")